Your cart is currently empty!

 What should I feed my child?

-Obviously, there’s lots in my book and in Bitesize about this.
+There's lots in my book and in Bitesize about this.

 Briefly: you should quickly get to the stage you can feed your child 3 meals and 3 snacks a day, in quantities that will give any weight gain required, fast.

 You can give normal food — just in bigger quantities.
-It’s helpful to make the food ‘dense’: lots of calories in a smaller volume.
+It's helpful to make the food 'dense': lots of calories in a smaller volume.
 That usually means using rich ingredients like fats.
+Make sure the two other macronutrients are there: proteins and carbohydrates.

 If your child needs to gain weight, that's your priority, so it's OK to stick to the foods they are just about comfortable with.
 But if your child is only eating vegetables and quinoa, you will have no choice but to serve richer food right from the start.